B1209

 Xiaojie Mao - Tsinghua University (China)

-Yuhao Wang - Tsinghua University (China) [presenting]
+Yuhao Wang - Tsinghua University and Shanghai Qi Zhi Institute (China) [presenting]

 Abstract: The identification and estimation of long-term treatment effects are studied when both experimental and observational data are available.
 Since the long-term outcome is observed only after a long delay, it is not measured in the experimental data, but only recorded in the observational data.
 However, both types of data include observations of some short-term outcomes.
 We uniquely tackle the challenge of persistent unmeasured confounders, i.e., some unmeasured confounders that can simultaneously affect the treatment, short-term outcomes and the long-term outcome, noting that they invalidate identification strategies in previous literature.
 To address this challenge, we exploit the sequential structure of multiple short-term outcomes, and develop three novel identification strategies for the average long-term treatment effect.
 We further propose three corresponding estimators and prove their asymptotic consistency and asymptotic normality.
 We finally apply our methods to estimate the effect of a job training program on long-term employment using semi-synthetic data.
 We numerically show that our proposals outperform existing methods that fail to handle persistent confounders.